PyRepair/maniple/training-data/summarize-experiment-v2/pandas/101/test_info_response_1.md

-The error messages are indicating that the `astype_nansafe` function is not raising a `ValueError` as expected.
-This occurs at lines 723 and 723 in the file `pandas/tests/dtypes/test_common.py`.
-The test is checking for the specific case when the input array contains "NaT" (Not a Time) values and should raise a `ValueError` with the message "Cannot convert NaT values to integer".
-However, the function is not raising the expected error, resulting in the test failure.
+The error message "Failed: DID NOT RAISE <class 'ValueError'> at pandas/tests/dtypes/test_common.py:723" indicates that the `astype_nansafe` function did not raise a `ValueError` as expected.
+The test case is failing because it was expecting the function to raise a `ValueError` with the message "Cannot convert NaT values to integer" when `astype_nansafe` is called with the specified input.

-To simplify the original error message, we can summarize it as: "Failed to raise a ValueError when attempting to convert NaT values to integer".
+Based on the error message, the relevant stack frame is at line 723 of the test_common.py file where the call to `astype_nansafe` is made.

+Simplified error message:
+"astype_nansafe did not raise a ValueError at test_common.py:723"